-In accordance with internal company requirements, Tahmoor Coal has implemented a system for the monitoring and review of E&C performance at the site.
+In accordance with internal company requirements, Tahmoor Coal has implemented a system for the monitoring and review of environmental and community performance at the site.
 Tahmoor Coal is to provide ongoing monitoring and regular management review of E&C performance to:

-- a) confirm the adequacy and effectiveness of management plans, procedures and standards; - b) address any identified weaknesses; - c) share good performance and lessons learnt with other sites; and - d) ensure ongoing compliance with all leases, licences and approvals.
+a) Confirm the adequacy and effectiveness of management plans, procedures and standards;

+- b) Address any identified weaknesses; - c) Share good performance and lessons learnt with other sites; and - d) Ensure ongoing compliance with all leases, licences and approvals.